Can Essential Oils Relieve TMJ Disorder Pain?

 • Frankincense oil: This oil has anti-inflammatory properties that can help reduce pain when massaged into the jaw with a carrier.

-While solutions like essential oils can temporarily relieve temporomandibular joint pain, the permanent solution is treatment from your dentist.
-Typically, this consists of a combination of oral appliance therapy, and in some cases, BOTOX injections for enhanced comfort.
+While solutions like essential oils can temporarily relieve temporomandibular joint pain, the best way to permanently alleviate it is with treatment from your dentist.
+Typically, this consists of a combination of oral appliance therapy, and in some cases, BOTOX injections for immediate comfort.
 Oral appliances are custom fit to your individual mouth and gently reposition the jaw, so it’s properly aligned.
-This not only alleviates the pain and pressure in the present, but with time it helps to permanently realign it, so the problem does not return.
+This frequently eliminates the pain and pressure in the present, and with time it may also help to permanently realign it, so the problem does not return.

-Remember, while essential oils cannot cure a temporomandibular joint disorder, they can help alleviate stress and inflammation that may make symptoms worse.
-For lasting relief for TMJ pain, schedule an appointment with your dentist today and learn more about how TMJ therapy can finally help you get the permanent, lasting results you need!
+Remember, while essential oils cannot cure a temporomandibular joint disorder, they can help alleviate stress and inflammation that may make symptoms worse while you’re undergoing treatment from your dentist.

 About Our Practice